pourmalek/CovidVisualizedCountry/README.md

 in line 124, that currently reads as:

 do "$pathCovidVisualizedCountry/IMPE/do CovidVisualizedCountry IMPE.do"

 put // at the beginning of the line, so that it reads as:

-// do "$pathCovidVisualizedGlobal/IMPE/do CovidVisualizedGlobal IMPE.do"
+// do "$pathCovidVisualizedCountry/IMPE/do CovidVisualizedCountry IMPE.do"

 save the do file and then run the file.